kaegeh/DPI911-Project/Defense Evasion/Indicator Blocking - T1054/README.md

 Attackers can disable sensors or block traffic/events from being received by sensor to hinder detection.
 For example, if an attacker gets privileged access to a Splunk event forwarder, he may simply stop the Splunk process.
 It would prevent events from the compromised forwarder from going to the SIEM console.

 ## Assumptions
+Attacker had established privileged access to the compromised host and stopped Splunk Forwarder on that host.

 ## Execution